Lauren Dascalo Flashes Sculpted Abs In Purple Floral Bra & Pink Lace Panties

 Lauren Dascalo took to her Instagram account on Tuesday night to share a steamy new update with her adoring fans.
 The stunning model blew her supporters away as she posed in a racy ensemble.

-In the sexy pics, Lauren looked hotter than ever as she opted for a purple floral bra.
-The garment featured a deep neckline that put her incredible cleavage on full display.
-It also accentuated her muscular arms and shoulders.
+In the sexy pics, Lauren looked hotter than ever in a purple floral bra.
+The garment featured a deep neckline which put her incredible cleavage on full display.
+It also accentuated her lean arms and shoulders.

-She added a pair of pink lace panties that were pulled up high over her narrow hips.
+She added a pair of pink lace panties pulled up high over her narrow hips.
 The garment wrapped snugly around her slim midsection as it flaunted her flat tummy and sculpted abs.

 Her long, lean legs, as well as her curvy booty, were also highlighted in the shots.
 She accessorized the style with a gold chain around her neck and a bracelet on her wrist.